 Integrating Data Version Control (DVC) and MLflow Tracking creates a powerful combination for managing machine learning projects.
-While previous sections demonstrated the mechanics of integration, adopting consistent practices ensures your workflows remain understandable, maintainable, and truly reproducible over time.
-Here, we consolidate recommendations for effectively using DVC and MLflow together.
+Adopting consistent practices ensures your workflows remain understandable, maintainable, and truly reproducible over time.
+Recommendations for effectively using DVC and MLflow together are consolidated.

 A well-defined project structure is fundamental for clarity and automation.
 While flexibility exists, adopting a standard layout helps team members navigate the project and simplifies scripting for integration.